nz-hridoy/nz-hridoy/README.md

 Hey there 👋

-I’m Nayeemuzaman Hridoy, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end and backend development.
+I’m Nayeemuzaman Hridoy, a senior software engineer, creative coder and self-proclaimed web designer and developer who specializes in front-end and backend development.
 I make it my mission to develop your idea into pixel-perfect applications that run blazing fast.

 ## 💼 Skills